niwinz/niwinz.github.io/content/blog/2022-10-20-how-ids-are-generated-in-penpot.md

 There are many custom implementations with different characteristics and there are no plan for list them all.

-Clearly, our choice to use UUID v1 doesn't comes without its own
+Clearly, our choice to use **UUIDv1** doesn't comes without its own
 problems: unlike v4, it's partially sortable because it strangely places the least significant bits of timestamp at the start in binary encoding, unusual 100-ns precision gregorian epoch, and also it needs